Celebrating Seniors - Joseph Campanella is 92, Part 1

 Joseph and Jill Campanella moved their family to California in 1969, and settled in the Toluca Lake area north of Los Angeles.
 All of their sons played Little League baseball in Toluca Lake, and Joseph Campanella was even named an Honorary Sheriff of Toluca Lake.
 His brother Frank Campanella also lived in Toluca Lake area, until his death in December 2006.

 Joseph Campanella was signed to star in The Bold Ones: The Lawyers TV series as Brian Darrell in 1969.
 His co-stars on The Bold Ones: The Lawyers from 1969-1972 were Burl Ives and James Farentino.
 Campanella told the Chicago Tribune that he had an arrangement with Universal Studios that all of his The Bold Ones episodes be filmed in 4 months, and a guarantee of a minimum of 2 guest-starring roles per year in other Universal series such as Ironside, and Marcus Welby, M.D. starring James Brolin.
-This contract left him free to work on other film and stage projects, and he also guest-lectured in drama classes.
+This contract Campanella free to work on other film and stage projects, and he also guest-lectured in drama classes.

-Other TV series that Joseph Campanella appeared in during the early 1970's were McCloud, and Medical Center (in an episode with Cyd Charisse).
-He worked with familiar names for baby boomer fans on other series, such as:
+Other TV series that Joseph Campanella appeared in during the early 1970’s were McCloud, and Medical Center (in an episode with Cyd Charisse).
+He worked with familiar names for baby boomer fans of other series, such as:

 - George Hamilton, when he guest-starred in a 1970 episode of Paris 7000.

 - Ben Murphy, when he guest-starred in Alias Smith and Jones.